LeyiHuang/LeyiHuang.github.io/content/_index.md

 Hi, my name is **Leyi**.
 I moved from Hangzhou to San Diego for college.
 Then I went to graduate school in Bay Area.
-Hangzhou is my hometown, where my family lives.
-San Diego is the city where I learned how to pay rent, housing insurance, electricity, and gas.
-A fun fact: I didn't know that I should pay for electricty and gas until I was almost got kicked out of my apartment.
-I love sketching 🖋️ and playing with my cats Gulu and Mimi 🐱.
+In my spare time, I love pen sketching 🖋️ and playing with my cats Gulu and Mimi 🐱.